Everything you need to know about donating blood: A guide for first-timers

 Finding your nearest donor centre

 The first step is finding a blood donation centre near you.
-Once you've found a centre, you'll need to make an appointment at blood.ca, by using the GiveBlood app.
+Once you've found a centre, you'll need to make an appointment at blood.ca, or by using the GiveBlood app.
 In many locations, you can even book a same-day appointment.

 Things to prepare before your appointment